Free Mold and Pest Inspections with Home Inspection

-Call Michigan Asbestos Testing today for a no-cast phone consultation if you suspect Asbestos in your home.
+Call Michigan Asbestos Inspection and Testing services today for a no-cost phone consultation if you suspect Asbestos in your home (separate fees for inspection and testing service).
 I will confirm by sampling the suspected Asbestos containing materials and provide a written report with photos, asbestos testing results, and recommendation for Asbestos remediation or removal if required.

-Providing Asbestos Testing since 2007 to Belleville, Canton, Plymouth, Novi, Northville, Livonia, Westland, Wayne, and Ypsilanti MI for residential Mold Testing and inspection.
+Michigan Accredidated Asbestors Inspector #A59084, providing Asbestos Testing and Inspection since 2007 to Belleville, Canton, Plymouth, Novi, Northville, Livonia, Westland, Wayne, and Ypsilanti MI for residential Mold Testing and inspection.

 Attic vermiculite insulation is a known asbestos containing material.

 Asbestos is a mineral fibers that was added to a variety of home products like insulation, floor tiles, acoustic ceiling tiles, and more to strengthen them and to provide heat insulation and fire resistance.
 You can only identify the fibers by asbestos testing with a special type of microscope.
 The asbestos fibers are so small you can't see them but the danger is they can easily be inhaled and embed into our lungs without knowing.

 From studies of people who were exposed to asbestos in factories and shipyards, we know that breathing high levels of asbestos fibers can lead to an increased risk of lung cancer in the forms of mesothelioma, which is a cancer of the lining of the chest and the abdominal cavity, and asbestosis, in which the lungs become scarred with fibrous tissue.